 God loves the world (John 3:16), yet refuses to require that the world love Him.
 God won’t force Himself on anyone.
 Through Jesus, He offers everyone intimacy with Himself yet gives everyone the freedom to accept or reject His offer.
 Said more personally, He gives each person the freedom to break His heart.

 Our heavenly suitor has paid the bride price, proposed, and given us the choice to welcome or refuse Him.
-We’re free to push Him away.
+We’re free to push Him away or ignore Him.
 But if we welcome Him?
 Ahhh!
 Then our wedding approaches.
 Full intimacy draws near.
 And Jesus, our bridegroom, awaits.

 How about you?